ZenGo-X/multi-party-ecdsa/README.md

 **Full demo**

-Run `./run.sh` in the same folder as the excutables (usually `/target/release`).
+Run `./run.sh` (located in `/demo` folder) in the same folder as the excutables (usually `/target/release`).
 It will spawn a shared state machine, clients in the number of parties and signing requests for the `threshold + 1` first parties.

 ![Demo](https://raw.githubusercontent.com/KZen-networks/multi-party-ecdsa/master/demo/MP-ECDSA%20demo.gif "Multiparty ECDSA Demo")